Tornado damage to Pfizer plant will probably create long-term shortages of some drugs hospitals need

 AREN’T HOSPITALS ALREADY DEALING WITH DRUG SHORTAGES?

 Yes, it's been happening for years.
-But right now, hospitals are specifically seeing shortages for things like chemotherapy drugs.
+But recently, hospitals have been dealing with shortages for things like chemotherapy drugs, pain medications and local anesthetics.

 The impact of drug shortages isn't limited to hospitals.
 The also affect more routine care delivered through drugstores and doctor's offices.

-Note: This story has been updated to show that the North Carolina plant makes nearly 25% of Pfizer's sterile injectables used in U.S. hospitals, not nearly 25% of all injectables used in U.S. hospitals.